atreyasha/sentiment-argument-mining/docs/shankar_todos.md

     6.  make final pull request when all is complete

+    7.  push final paper and bibtex when all is done

 2. Sequence encoding

     1.  simple (task 1) -\> 1: claim, 2: premise, 3: non-argument